-When chaos and disorder threaten to take over, implement a few of these ideas and enjoy simpler days in the midst of our fast-paced culture.
+When chaos and disorder threaten to derail your days, take a deep breath and implement a few of these strategies instead.
+Then enjoy simpler days amid our fast-paced hustle culture.

-Of course, there’s no quick fix or magic formula to create a “simpler life” — it’s one of those things that just requires time and effort until you find your groove and what works best for YOU.
+There’s no quick fix or magic formula to create a simple life once and for all.
+It’s one of those things that just requires continual time, effort, and intentionality until you find what works best for YOU.

-That said, when I look back over my own journey towards a simpler home and life, I can pinpoint a handful of specific things that have made a big difference for me and my family.
+That said, when I look back on my journey towards a simpler home and life, a handful of strategies have made a big difference for me, my family, and my home.

-Over the past several years, I’ve realized that I am easily overstimulated by loud, messy, chaotic, and cluttered spaces and people.
+Are you easily overstimulated by loud, messy, chaotic, and cluttered spaces and people?

-As a result, I’m simply more conscious of my surroundings and make a solid effort to avoid spending long periods of time in overstimulating environments whenever possible.
-And yes, this does apply to my own immediate family too (they tend to be very loud and messy at times).
-It’s one reason I love those early morning hours of peace and quiet.
+As a result, I’m more conscious of my surroundings and avoid overstimulating environments.
+This is one reason I love the early morning hours of peace and quiet.

 Related Reading: Practical reasons to know and understand your personality type.

-I’m not a minimalist… but I feel much calmer when my surrounding spaces are visibly free from most clutter.
-And since my surrounding spaces are usually my home, I put forth a decent amount of effort to keep my home neat, organized, and clutter-free (most of the time).
+I’m not a minimalist… but I feel calmer when my surrounding spaces are visibly free from most clutter.
+And since my surrounding spaces are usually my home, I make an effort to keep my home neat, organized, and clutter-free (most of the time).

 Related Reading: 3 Daily routines to keep your home clutter-free